How Burnout Is Plaguing Doctors And Harming Patients

 Unsurprisingly, the rot extends beyond the field of neurology.
 Several reports recently have highlighted that physician burnout rates across many major specialties in the U.S. have reached epidemic proportions.
 For example, a survey earlier this year suggested that the physician burnout rate exceeded 50 percent for the fields of emergency medicine, obstetrics and gynecology, family medicine, internal medicine, critical care, anesthesiology, pediatrics, neurology, urology, cardiology, rheumatology and infectious disease.

 This is bad for doctors, and it’s bad for patients.
-Physician burnout is a public health hazard, because it is a danger to patient safety and leads to poorer care.
+Physician burnout is a public health hazard, because it is a danger to patient safety and leads to poorer care but companies such as Phoenix Medical are providing hospital case management services to assist patients.

 The presidential symposium got me thinking about my own professional life.
 Was I positive about my career?
 What made me continue to pursue the practice of neurology?
 And, did anyone at work inspire me to remain engaged?